jest-community/vscode-jest/README.md

 ### How to use the extension with monorepo projects?

-The easiest way to setup the monorepo projects is to use the [Setup Tool](setup-wizard.md#setup-monorepo-project) and choose **Setup monorepo project**

-The extension supports monorepo projects in the following configurations:
+The extension supports monorepo projects with the following mechanisms:

 1. Single-root workspace: If all tests from monorepo packages can be run from a centralized location, such as project root, then a single-root workspace with proper ["jest.jestCommandLine"](#jestcommandline) and ["jest.rootPath"](#rootpath) setting should work.
 2. Multi-root workspace: If each monorepo package has its own local jest root and configuration, a [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) is required.
 Users can use `"jest.disabledWorkspaceFolders"` to exclude the packages from jest run.
+3. Virtual folders: Starting from v6, users can also use virtual folders to configure monorepo packages from the root folder.
+See [virtual folders](#virtual-folders) for more details.

+For option 1 and 2, the easiest way to setup the monorepo projects is to use the [Setup Tool](setup-wizard.md#setup-monorepo-project) and choose **Setup monorepo project**.

 Please note, a working jest environment is a prerequisite for this extension.
 If you are having problem running the tests from a terminal, please follow [jest](https://jestjs.io/docs/configuration) instruction to set it up first.

 ### How to read the StatusBar?
 StatusBar shows 2 kinds of information:
-`Jest` shows the mode and state of the "active" workspace folder.
+`Jest` shows the mode and state of the "active" workspace folder or virtual folder(s).
 `Jest-WS` shows the total test suite stats for the whole workspace.
 Clicking on each of these button will reveal the corresponding output window with more details.